 The Samsung CHG70 has a similar stand base to their TVs such as the MU8000, and for a monitor, it is a relatively large footprint.
 It does feel stable though and provides good support.

-The ergonomic adjustments of this Samsung CHG70 monitor are very different to other monitors.
+The ergonomic adjustments of this monitor are very different to other monitors.
 When moved up and down, the screen stays in the same orientation but the two pieces that make up the arm of the stand.

-The rear of the Samsung C27HG70 monitor looks stylish.
+The rear of the monitor looks stylish.
 It is made of plastic but has a matte finish.
 Where the stand arm joins the monitor, there is a ring of LEDs which pulse during use.
 It is possible to mount the monitor using the included adapter.

 The monitor itself is quite thin when viewed from the side, however, the stand takes up a lot of desk space.
 Depending on the height that it is set at, the stand protrudes out the back by a different amount.
 When at the lowest position, the monitor can sit 13.39" (34.0 cm) from a wall (shown here).
 The thickness measurement above is when the monitor is set to the maximum height, visible (here).

 The Samsung CHG70 monitors have a better than average picture quality.
 When used in a dark room or dim environment, the VA panel used in its construction really make it an excellent choice for those conditions.
-The very good contrast ratio means that the CHG70 can display deep blacks, which is particularly important for dark multimedia content or dark video games.
+The very good contrast ratio means that the monitor can display deep blacks, which is particularly important for dark multimedia content or dark video games.

 The black uniformity is poor though and the local dimming can really help that much at obtaining deeper black.
 If used in a bright room, the Samsung C27HG70 still fair pretty good, as it can get bright enough to fight glare and the screen finish does a very good job at dealing with reflections.
 The viewing angle is disappointing though, but this is the downside of using a VA panel in a monitor.
-The gray uniformity is excellent on the CHG70 and dirty screen effect is really not a problem here.
+The gray uniformity is excellent and dirty screen effect is really not a problem here.

 The Samsung CHG70 has a very good native contrast ratio.
-With this high native contrast ratio, the CHG70 can display deeper blacks than what other IPS monitors can do, especially when it is used in a dark environment.
+With this high native contrast ratio, the monitor can display deeper blacks than what other IPS monitors can do, especially when it is used in a dark environment.

 The contrast ratio with local dimming set to 'On' is almost the same as the native one since the zones are quite big and when displaying our checkerboard test pattern, the local dimming is not really effective at lowering the black level of the black square.

-The local dimming on this Samsung monitor is bad.
+Like on the CHG90, the local dimming on this Samsung monitor is bad.
 The number of zones is very limited, and they are implemented horizontally, which is especially visible when looking at the smaller highlight in our local dimming video.
 When the small highlight moves vertically, you can see the large horizontal local dimming zones turning on and off.

 Another bad aspect of the local dimming is that it makes everything on screen much darker.
 When measuring the contrast ratio with local dimming, we had to raise the luminance of the monitor considerable to reach the same 100 cd/m².
 Since the zones are really large, it did not really change for the better the contrast ratio.